-Good Food sources of Vitamin D
+Good food sources of Vitamin D

 Vitamin D is found in a small number of foods.
+Sources include:

-Oily fish like wild salmon, mackerel and sardines
+- Oily fish like wild salmon, mackerel and sardines

 I wouldn’t advise eating large quantities of red meat and liver to get vitamin D. I would suggest consuming these foods once a week.

 How Much Vitamin D do I Need?

 As mentioned before, sunlight is the best way to get vitamin D, from the end of march/ early April to the end of September this isn’t an issue.
 However during the winter months when the days are darker and shorter, you won’t be exposed to sunlight.